-The library houses over 14,500 titles and provides an interlibrary loan service to help secure other resources not found on our campus.
-Computer workstations are also available in the library with access to the online databases, library catalog, Internet, Microsoft Word, Excel, PowerPoint, and a variety of other learning resources.
-In addition, the library provides printing, faxing, scanning, and copying services for a small fee.

-The Learning Success Center is another valuable resource located in the library.
-Students are welcome to come and receive free tutoring during library hours.
+The Library houses over 14,500 titles and provides an interlibrary loan service to help secure other resources not found on our campus.
+The Library also provides a variety of currently adopted textbooks on reserve for students to use while in the Library.
+Computer workstations are available in the Library with access to the online databases, Library catalog, Internet, Microsoft Word, Excel, PowerPoint, and a variety of other learning resources.
+In addition, the Library provides printing, faxing, scanning and copying services for a small fee.
+The Learning Success Center is another valuable resource located in the Library.
+Students are welcome to come and receive free tutoring during Library hours.